instayu/html-5-calander/Contribution-Standards.md

 At the end of Code Freeze day (11:59 PM in Sunnyvale), development branches `dev-master` and `dev-3.x` will be frozen so we can make the determination on whether to cut a 3.CURRENT.NEXT release or a 3.NEXT release.
 A release branch will be created off the chosen development branch in preparation for release, and then all development branches will be unfrozen for continued development.

+**Note**: for releases intended to test a certain feature or solicit feedback, they will be labeled "beta".
+This replaces the old "pr" naming strategy.
+For example "3.13.0-beta-1".
+For releases intended to be a final candidate, they are labeled using "rc".
+For example "3.13.0-rc-1".

 ## Important Milestones

 ### Pull Request Milestones